This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 specific medical conditions which have a historical record of being allowed

 whenever included in a claim and having low medical costs.
-The medical conditions that the administrator has
+The medical conditions the administrator has

 determined to be included in the program are indicated in the appendix to this

 rule.
-(B) Upon the initial filing of a claim, the administrator shall
+(B) Upon the initial filing of a claim, the administrator will

-investigate the claim and issue an order on the claim as required by section
+investigate the claim and issue an order on the claim pursuant to section

-allowance of a claim.
-For any medical condition identified in appendix A to
+4123.511 of the Revised Code.
+For any medical condition identified in the

-this rule, however, the administrator may grant immediate allowance of the
+appendix to this rule, however, the administrator may grant immediate allowance

-medical condition and may make immediate payment of the medical bills relating
+of the medical condition and may make immediate payment of the medical bills

-to that condition, regardless of the receipt of the medical reports for that
+relating to that condition, regardless of the receipt of the medical reports

 claim.
 (C) The employer retains the right to contest the immediate

-allowance and payment of a medical condition in a claim under this rule.
-If the
+allowance of a medical condition in a claim under this rule.
+If the employer

 |